 4. A guided meditation may be just what you need to encourage a moment of relaxation.
 There are literally hundreds of guided meditations online, youtube in particular.
 Do a little research beforehand and decide on a video that resonates with you.
 I recently found a very simple guided meditation by Marie Forleo (here) which is less than 15 minutes but really hits the spot – for me anyway.
 Choose something that suits you.
 Don’t attempt the hour long videos at first – work up to that if you want to, but honestly 15 minutes once or twice a day is really all you need to get into this.

 5. Alternatively you may prefer simply to sit quietly in a quiet room.
 But if you have trouble with those pesky thoughts, try a simple mantra such as ‘So Hum’ Repeat silently to yourself – ‘So’ on the in breath and ‘hum’ on the exhale

 6. Now you’re set up with a space, time and guided meditation if you’re using one, sit in a comfortable position with a straight back.
 Place your hands in your lap, and if it’s comfortable for you, have your palms facing slightly upwards and touch the tips of your thumbs and index fingers together.

 7. Take a deep breath in, feeling the breath go right down to your belly and straighten your spine, then breathe out slowly relaxing your shoulders.
-Take a few long slow breaths and basically then you’re on your way…
+Take a few long slow breaths before allowing your breathing pattern to settle into it’s normal rhythm.
+Then, basically, you’re on your way…

 You could focus on relaxing all parts of your body.
 But if you can just relax your forehead, eyes, jaw and shoulders, you’re probably much more relaxed than you usually are.